The Cover of "Rolling Stone"

 "The Cover of 'Rolling Stone'" is a song written by Shel Silverstein and first recorded by American rock group Dr. Hook & the Medicine Show.
 Produced by Ron Haffkine and released in 1972, it was the band's third single and peaked at No. 6 on the U.S. pop chart for two weeks on March 17–24, 1973.
 The song satirically laments that the band had not appeared on the cover of the Rolling Stone, a magazine that focuses on music, politics, and popular culture.
-The song's success led to the band appearing on the cover of Rolling Stone in 1973, albeit in caricature.
+The song's success led to the band appearing on the cover of the March 1973 issue of Rolling Stone, albeit in caricature.